This is the ultimate 24-day Southern Africa exploration, visiting five diverse countries - an adventure of a lifetime!

-Then we drive through rural landscapes of Botswana, heading to Francistown where we spend our first night camping.
+Then we drive through scenic rural landscapes of Botswana, heading to Francistown where we spend our first-night camping.
 In the evening we enjoy a catered meal while finding out more details about the journey ahead.

 We embark on a rewarding afternoon boat cruise in Chobe National Park, boasting one of the highest concentrations of game in Africa.
 Chobe Park is home to lion, cheetah, giraffe, elephant, zebra, buffalo and warthog, as well as a variety of antelope species.
 Other wild animals inhabiting this vast wilderness area include wildebeest, hyena, jackal, bat-eared fox and endangered African wild dog.

 After our relaxing cruise on Chobe River, we cross the border into Zimbabwe making our way to Victoria Falls.
 We stay at a comfortable lodge in Victoria Falls for the next three nights.

 Witness the mighty Victoria Falls, to understand its local name - Mosi-oa-Tunya, meaning the "The Smoke that Thunders".
 We visit Vic Falls, considered the largest waterfall in the world, at 1.7km wide and with the Zambezi River plummeting more than 100m.
 The impressive Falls send up a spray of water 400m and higher that can be seen from as far as 50km away.
 Admiring this UNESCO World Heritage Site is an unforgettable experience!